Where to go in Barcelona

 “Spring”, while things are blossoming and budding again in my life!

-I was so excited to see him, he was like an old friend, although he has no idea who I was and what an impact he made on me that day in 2012 and now again in 2016.
-I am grateful to him for his talent, for his persistence to play his art form on the streets of Barcelona and for being so passionate about what he does.
+I was so excited to see him, he was like an old friend, although he has no idea who I was and what an impact he made on me that day in 2012 and now again this year.
+I am grateful to him for his talent, for his persistence to play his art form on the streets of Barcelona, and for being so passionate about what he does.
 He is absolutely inspiring.

 I took quite a few photos and videos of him while watching this time and eventually he noticed and he gestured over to me to “buy a CD” with his hand and his eyes.